mattmakai/fullstackpython.com/source/content/pages/08-testing/02-unit-testing.markdown

 ## Unit testing tools
 There are many tools for creating tests in Python.
 Some of these tools, such as pytest, replace the built-in unittest framework.
 Other tools, such as nose, are extensions that ease test case creation.
+Note that many of these tools are also used for [integration testing](/integration-testing.html) by writing the test cases to exercise multiple parts of code at once.

 * [unittest](https://docs.python.org/3/library/unittest.html)
   is the built-in standard library tool for testing Python code.